Australia, China officials to meet as WTO barley dispute ruling looms

 Diplomatic tensions have eased since a Labor government was elected in May 2022.

-Assistant trade minister Tim Ayres met his Chinese counterpart Wang Shouwen in China on Wednesday at the Boao Forum for Asia.
-Ayres told Australian media afterwards that although Australian coal had started to arrive in China's ports, progress was still needed on seafood, wine and barley.
+Ayres met his Chinese counterpart Wang Shouwen in China on Wednesday at the Boao Forum for Asia and later told Australian media that Australian coal had started to arrive in China's ports, but progress was still needed on seafood, wine and barley.

 ($1 = 1.4890 Australian dollars)